-HELLO 2019!
+HELLO New Year!
 Hello goals, intentions and probably decluttering!

 I hope you are asking why, because I am briefly going to explain, and then I will send you on your way with 10 things to keep in mind while YOU are decluttering!

-Almost three years ago, we decided to simplify our life, be intentional with our purchases and minimize clutter.
+In 2016, I decided to simplify our life, be intentional with my purchases and minimize clutter.
 (I’m telling you how long it’s been, not to pat myself on the back, or say you are behind the curve, but to show you that this lifestyle works and is not a fad or a trend.)

-I truly believe that this has saved my motherhood, while there are still days that I feel stressed because toy’s were left out, or am irritated the dishwasher didn’t get run.
+I truly believe that this has saved my relationship with my children, while there are still days that I feel stressed because toy’s were left out, or am irritated the dishwasher didn’t get run.
 Those days are few and far between, because my mindset is in the right place!

 Living Intentionally is as much of a mindset as it is a lifestyle.
 When we switch out of the mindset of…